wrunion/triangle-tracker-e20/README.md

-# Epicodus Boilerplate
+# Winter's Triangle Tracker

 #### Description
-_Epicodus intro student projects all use the same file tree and technology, so here they are, all linked together in one place for your convenience._
+_A simple app where a user can enter three numbers and see what kind of triangle they make!
+An exercise in branching for Epicodus JavaScript/React track._

-#### Instructions
+#### To Use

-Clone this repo, open it up, and enjoy!

-_Note: there's also a README template included, so just delete this one, include your info on that one, and you're all set!_
+Visit the github page [here](#)

 #### Bugs

 None known.
-Contact me if you have issues: winterrunion@gmail.com
+Contact me if you have issues: winterrunion@gmail.com.

 #### License